Moddimation/Yasiki/README.md

   ```

 - Copy your game's disc image to `orig/<VERSION>`.
-  - Supported formats: ISO (GCM), RVZ, WIA, WBFS, CISO, NFS, GCZ, TGC
+    - Supported formats: ISO (GCM), RVZ, WIA, WBFS, CISO, NFS, GCZ and TGC.
-  - After the initial build, the disc image can be deleted to save space.
-It is recommended to keep `orig/<VERSION>/sys/main.dol`, though, which is the only file being actually needed.
-If deleted, you'll need to redownload it if you delete the build/ folder.
+    - After initial build, you may remove the image.
+    - Also delete all files in `orig/<VERSION>` except `orig/<VERSION>/sys/main.dol` to save space, if you don't need the assets as reference.
 - Configure:
   ```
   python configure.py
   ```
   To use a version other than `GLMJ01` (Japan), specify `--version <version`.
+(See all possible versions at the top)
   Example usage (See its github for detailed usage):
   - `python configure.py --version GLME01` (US Release).
   - `python configure.py --version GLMP01_2` (EU Release Rev 1)
   - `python configure.py --debug` Build with debug
   - `python configure.py --map` Build and generate map (for comparison)
-  - `python configure.py progress` Show progress
+  - `python configure.py progress` Show progress, nothing else

 - Build:
   ```